Prior Distribution and Model Confidence: Methods

-In order to investigate the effect of the prior data distribution on the prediction capabilities of the classification models, we have chosen two distinct datasets: ObjectNet\cite{barbu2019objectnet} and imageNetV2\citep{recht2019imagenetv2}.
-We divided the imageNetV2 into train and internal test sets with a split (75\% / 25\%) and left the ObjectNet dataset as the external test set.
-We used only ObjectNet classes that coincide with the classes in the original ImageNet1K dataset (which gave us $10\,121$ images).
-We used the train dataset to find the optimal parameter: the number of neighbors $N$.
-We divided the test sets (external and internal) into three subsets grouped by the labels.
-So, images with the same label can only be present in one subset.
-The goal of this division is to report the variation of the metrics.
+In order to investigate the effect of the prior data distribution on the prediction capabilities of the classification models, we selected two distinct datasets: ImageNet-V2 \citep{recht2019imagenetv2} and ObjectNet \cite{barbu2019objectnet}.
+We divided ImageNet-V2 into training and internal test sets with a split of 75\% / 25\% and left the ObjectNet dataset as the external test set.
+We used only ObjectNet classes that coincide with the classes in the original ImageNet-1K dataset (yielding approximately $10k$ images).
+We used the training dataset to tune two parameters: the number of neighbors $N$ and the distance threshold $L$.
+We divided the test sets (external and internal) into three label-disjoint subsets.
+Therefore, images with the same label can only be present in one subset.
+The goal of this division is to report variability in the metrics.

-For the calculation of embeddings, we used cosine similarity \citep{manning2008introduction}, which is widely regarded as an effective metric to identify neighbors in high-dimensional spaces.
-For storing and querying the embeddings, we used ChromaDB \citep{chromadb} with ClickHouse \citep{clickhouse} as the backend server to enable efficient retrieval.
-All calculations were performed on a MacBook with an Apple M1 chip.
+To compute embedding similarities, we used cosine similarity \citep{manning2008introduction}, a commonly adopted metric for nearest-neighbor search in high-dimensional spaces.
+We further assessed the robustness of our results to alternative distance metrics.
+Embeddings were stored and queried using ChromaDB \citep{chromadb} with a ClickHouse backend \citep{clickhouse}, enabling efficient large-scale retrieval.
+All experiments were performed on a MacBook equipped with an Apple M1 processor, using either the MPS or CPU backend.